We decided to get from Kota Kinabalu in Malaysia to Bandar Seri Begawan by bus instead of by boat and this is how the journey went.

 Helpfully, you’ll be given two immigration forms for the two Brunei borders, fill them both in entirely to save time.
 The bus staff are really good at pointing out which immigration office you need to go to and the queues are generally short.

 The first Bruneian border is for an area of protected forest called Ulu Temburong and you may actually see proboscis monkeys from the bus, which we did.
-After you leave this chunk of Brunei, you’ll stop for lunch at Limbang in Sarawak.
+After you leave this chunk of Brunei, there is a lunch stop at Limbang in Sarawak.
 You’ll get 45 minutes to eat and if all else fails, there’s a KFC with WiFi near the bus station.

 There tend to be delays when entering and leaving the protected forest area of Brunei, which delayed us by an hour.
-There is also a queue to get into main Brunei and a group of long-tailed macaques actually try to steal food from the line of cars!
+There is also a queue to get into main Brunei.
+A group of long-tailed macaques actually try to steal food from the line of cars!

 You’ll be dropped off in Bandar Seri Begawan at the Royal Wharf which is close to the main sights of Brunei and you’ll see the floating village of Kampong Ayer to your left.
 Then you can walk to your hotel or get a Dart taxi as unfortunately they don’t use Grab here.
 I also recommend downloading the Maps.me app as it’s pointless to buy data if you’re here for a short time.
 There is WiFi available in the nearby malls as well as cash machines if you need them.
 There are money changers next to the Brunei Hotel.

-I stayed at the Jesselton Hotel in K.K. and the Brunei Hotel in Bandar Seri Begawan, both were a little bit more expensive than usual, but they were both very convenient.
+I stayed at the Jesselton Hotel in K.K. and the Brunei Hotel in Bandar Seri Begawan.
+They were a little bit more expensive than usual, but they were both very convenient.
 Check for reviews and deals and Tripadvisor before you book:

 Pin this for later: